 Spell out the requirements for classes and benefits in the ERISA plan document

-With salary and other types of compensation, employer routinely compensate groups of employees differently.
+With salary and other types of compensation, employers routinely compensate groups of employees differently.
 Since health benefits are such an important part of compensation, why not provide benefits that vary by class of employee?